-Hopscotch (and NO I’m not thinking about the coding curriculumcoding curriculum, the childhood game!)
-Think about the movements required in a typical game of hopscotch: Players throw a marker … stand… hop… stop… bend… pick up… straighten up… leap… jump… hop… hop…land… turn… and repeat and do most of that all on one foot!
+Hopscotch, and NO I’m not thinking about the coding curriculum, but the childhood game!
+Think about the movements required in a typical game of hopscotch: Players throw a marker … stand… hop… stop… bend… pick up… straighten up… leap… jump… hop… hop…land… turn… and repeat.
+Not only do they do all those movements, but most of it’s all on one foot!

 Hopscotch: Challenging AND Fun